sraboy/skaa_editor/other/working/readme.txt

-Everything within SkaaEditor is done within a Project.
-A Project is simply a directory created to hold all the files being edited.

 In keeping with the 7KAA project's goals of not changing working code, the game's file formats must remain constant.
 This requires several workarounds which may make SkaaEditor seem a bit unintuitive.

 A basic understanding of a couple of the file formats and how they interact is required to successfully edit the resources in any meaningful way.